Home :: Travel Resources (This page contains affiliate links)

 This website, Women on the Road, is the result of more than four decades of solo travel for pleasure or for my work as a journalist or aid worker (more about me here).

-This resource page is my way of giving back to YOU - the independent traveling woman who wants to see the world on her own terms.
+These women's travel resources and travel planning tips is my way of giving back to YOU - the independent traveling woman who wants to see the world on her own terms.

 Every link I provide is either to a site I use or a page I've written.